About Frank Gaffney Jr.

 Then there was Gaffney’s 2011 claim that two board members of the Conservative Political Action Committee (CPAC) were secretly aiding the Muslim Brotherhood, proving that even potential right-wing allies are not safe from his vitriol.
 Gaffney’s evidence was predictably flimsy — board member and anti-tax crusader Grover Norquist’s wife is Palestinian-American, while board member Suhail Khan is a Muslim.
 Both were political appointees in the George W. Bush administration with long experience in conservative Republican Party affairs.
 Calling the accusations reprehensible, CPAC banned Gaffney from participating in future events.

-In 2013, Gaffney teamed up with the inflammatory right-wing site Brietbart News to host “Uninvited,” a series of panels in the same hotel as CPAC 2013.
+In 2013, the inflammatory right-wing site Breitbart News hosted the “Uninvited,” a series of panels in the same hotel as CPAC 2013.
 Those panels featured a number of anti-Muslim talking heads including Pamela Geller, Robert Spencer and Gaffney himself.
 The panel was kicked off by U.S. Rep. Steve King (R-Iowa), a noted friend of the anti-immigrant and anti-Muslim movements.
-In 2014, Gaffney and Breitbart organized a full-blown conference, “The Uninvited II: National Security Action Summit.”
+In 2014, Breitbart organized a full-blown conference, “The Uninvited II: National Security Action Summit,” where Gaffney served as a moderator.
 The Summit took place at a hotel down the street from the 2014 CPAC conference in D.C., and featured anti-Muslim and anti-immigrant speakers as well as politicians, including Sen. Ted Cruz (R-Tex.), speaking on panels with titles like, “Amnesty and Open Borders: The End of America – and the GOP,” and “Benghazigate: The Ugly Truth and the Cover-up.”

 Among the “enablers” of civilization jihad in America, President Obama is near the top of Gaffney’s list.
 But Gaffney has tried — and failed — to gather support for baseless suggestions that Obama is a practicing Muslim, or for the accusations he leveled in a series of Washington Times articles in 2009 that the Obama administration is adopting the Muslim Brotherhood’s Middle East plan.